already neutered, up to date with shots, good with dogs, and not good with cats.

 I am already neutered, up to date with shots, good with dogs, and not good with cats.

 Zoomy is a dog who truly lives up to his name.
-He was surrendered to us because his family had a new baby and didn't want him anymore.
+He was surrendered to us because his family didn't want him anymore.
 He is an energetic and loving dog.
 He loves to run!
 We definitely recommend that you have a fenced yard for this guy.
 He is also great on his leash, and loves rides in the car.
 He is not completely house trained but he is crate trained and he has been wearing a wrap around his belly while in the house and hes getting much better.
 He actually loves being in his crate when we are out.
 He runs right in and gets a treat.

 Community Pet Care is an amazing group of volunteers headed up by Danielle Giano working in New Jersey and surrounding areas.
 We specialize in smaller dogs with manageable medical needs, rehabilitate them, and place them in new adoptive homes.